tnakamot/igmp-querierd/README.md

     sudo systemctl status igmp-querierd@eth0.service

+You can see the output log of the daemon withe the command below:

+    journalctl -f -u igmp-querierd@eth0.service

 After you have approved that everything works fine its time to enable the service to be started at boot:

     sudo systemctl enable igmp-querierd@eth0.service